shybovycha/shybovycha.github.io/_posts/2016-08-25-big-o-notation.md

 Here comes the comparison of the known complexities: `O(1) < O(log n) < O(n) < O(n*log n) < O(n^m)`.

-But we can measure not time consumption only, using the big-O notation.
+But we can measure not time consumption only, using the big O notation.
 It is also handy for memory complexity measurements.

 Here the same rules apply, except of _"steps to complete"_ we use